 During the lockdown, I decided to tackle my overflowing linen cupboard.
 I had several old and worn sheets, many of which I repurposed into dust sheets (drop cloths) for when we paint.
 However, I did use one to upcycle for this craft.
 A pillowcase would also provide enough material for these fabric mushrooms.

 The mushroom and fungi images were sourced from vintage natural history books.
-Many of the mushroom paintings were by James Sowerby, an 18th Century British Naturalist.
+Many of the mushroom paintings were by James Sowerby, an 18th-century British Naturalist.
 The work of the French artist Lyndie Dourthe also inspired me.

 I love the whimsical nature of this craft and the colourfulness of the mushrooms and fungi on display.
 It fits my other nature-themed upcycled crafts, such as the denim faux moth taxidermy and my repurposed felt succulent garden.